 COVID Oximetry @home and COVID virtual wards

-By mid-February 2021 over 1600 people with COVID have been enrolled in COVID Oximetry @home and COVID virtual ward services across the West of England.
+By mid-May 2021 over 2000 people with COVID have been enrolled in COVID Oximetry @home and COVID virtual ward services across the West of England.
 Read more about how we worked rapidly and collaboratively to roll out these services across our region, alongside reviewing a case study exploring the patient’s journey.